All Those Knives Turning Inward

 Write:

-Open your journal and write the opening lyric (You see your pretty face crumbling away...) at the top of your page.
-Don't try to match my writing; just notice: what does it bring up for you?
+Open your notebook and write the prompt (You see your pretty face crumbling away) at the top of your page.
+What does it bring up for you?
 What does it make your body want to say?
-Write for three pages – without editing, censoring yourself or trying to make your writing "good."
+Write that for three pages – without editing, censoring yourself or trying to make your writing "good."